aisha-x/THM/Rooms/SOC Level 2/Advanced Splunk/Fixit.md

 ## 1. Fix Event Boundaries

-we started Splunk and search for `index=main`
+Starte Splunk and search for `index=main`

 ![Screenshot 2025-06-19 122504](https://github.com/user-attachments/assets/bcc55af6-53d9-4b4b-a16d-acc84f387357)

-As you can see, the events are scattered, we need to fix the event boundaries first.
+As you can see, the events are scattered, and we need to fix the event boundaries first.
-1. view the content of `inputs.conf`:
+1. View the content of `inputs.conf`:
 ```bash
 ubuntu@tryhackme:/opt/splunk/etc/apps$ sudo cat fixit/default/inputs.conf
 [script:///opt/splunk/etc/apps/fixit/bin/network-logs]